MetPX/sarracenia/doc/sr_config.7.rst

 DESCRIPTION
 ===========

+Metpx Sarracenia components are the specific functional programs: sr_subscribe, sr_sarra, sr_sender, sr_log, etc...
+When any component is invoked, a configuration file is given to indicate which configuration to operate on, and an operation is given:  The operation is one of:

+ - foreground:  run a single instance in the foreground logging to stderr
+ - restart: stop and then start the configuration.
+ - start:  start the configuration running
+ - status: check if the configuration is running.
+ - stop: stop the configuration from running

+For example:  *sr_subscribe dd foreground* runs the sr_subcribe component with the dd configuration as a single foreground instance.

 Metpx Sarracenia is configured using a tree of text files using a common syntax.
 The location of config dir is platform dependent::